vega-studio/deltav/docs/animation.md

 ## Customizing a Layer to accept animations

 Now, let's go deeper into the Layer itself.
-Making your own animations is probably a horrifying mystical atrocity that no man shall ever comprehend, right?
+Making your own animations is probably a horrifying mystical atrocity that no one shall ever comprehend, right?

 Nope: still easy.
 Let's take a look at our own Layer (using the example from [The Layer](./working-with-layers))